- Home

 - Are provided for in the approved budget, when required by the sponsor.

-Note, if the sponsor is a Federal agency, the cost sharing must not be allocated to another Federal award, except where the Federal statute authorizing a program specifically provides that Federal funds made available for such program can be applied to matching or cost sharing requirements of other Federal programs.
+Note, if the sponsor is a federal agency, the cost sharing must not be allocated to another federal award, except where the federal statute authorizing a program specifically provides that federal funds made available for such program can be applied to matching or cost sharing requirements of other federal programs.

 Unrecovered Facilities & Administrative (F&A) costs, including F&A costs on cost sharing or matching may be included as part of cost sharing or matching only with the prior approval of the sponsor.
 Unrecovered F&A cost means the difference between the amount charged to the award and the amount which could have been charged to the award under the Duke’s approved negotiated indirect cost rate.

-Expenses not eligible for cost sharing: The following are expense types may not be considered as cost sharing commitments:
+The following are expense types that may not be considered as cost sharing commitments:

 - Unallowable costs